vrabbi/lab-carvel-bundles/workshop/content/exercises/06-applying-overlays.md

 In this case what is occuring is that we are ensuring that the ``namespace`` property of the resources is set to the namespace where we want to deploy the Educates operator.
+This includes the namespace of a service account when referenced in a role binding.

-As example from this overlay file is:
+An example from this overlay file is:

 ```
 #@overlay/match by=overlay.subset({"kind":"Deployment", "metadata": {"name": "eduk8s-operator"}})